how to deal with haters in life

 But blocking them will do the trick perfectly fine.
 It prevents them from contacting you again and trying to drag you down along with them.

-Most online social media platforms will not notify the blocked person, so they’re not even always conscious of the fact that you did so.
+Most online social media platforms will not notify the blocked person, so they’re regularly not even conscious of the fact that you did so.

 4. Ignore them